Cocoanut Grove fire: Fire

 Many patrons attempted to exit through the main entrance, the same way they had entered.
 The building's main entrance was a single revolving door, which was rendered useless as the crowd stampeded in panic.
 Bodies piled up behind both sides of the revolving door, jamming it until it broke.
 The oxygen-hungry fire then leaped through the breach, incinerating whoever was left alive in the pile.
 Firemen had to douse the flames to approach the door.

 Other avenues of escape were similarly useless; side doors had been bolted shut to prevent people from leaving without paying.
-A plateglass window, which could have been smashed for escape, was boarded up and unusable as an emergency exit.
+A plate-glass window, which could have been smashed for escape, was boarded up and unusable as an emergency exit.
 Other unlocked doors, like the ones in the Broadway Lounge, opened inwards, rendering them useless against the crush of people trying to escape.
 Fire officials later testified that had the doors swung outwards, at least 300 lives could have been spared.

 From nearby bars, soldiers and sailors raced to assist.
 On the street, firefighters lugged out bodies and were treated for burned hands.
 As night deepened, the temperature dropped.
 Water on cobblestone pavements froze over, and hoses were fused to the ground.
 Newspaper trucks were appropriated as ambulances.
 Smoldering bodies, living and dead, were hosed in icy water.
 Some victims had breathed fumes so hot that when they inhaled cold air, as one firefighter put it, they dropped like stones.

 Later, during the cleanup of the building, firefighters found several dead guests sitting in their seats with drinks in their hands.
 They had been overcome so quickly by fire and toxic smoke that they had not had time to move.